AthenaPD/Capstone_Project1/README.md

 ## Technology Stacks

+### Development
-The project was built with python 3.10.12 for the backend and javascript for the front end.
+This project was built with python 3.10.12 for the backend and javascript for the front end.
 Specifically, the backend was developed with Flask, SQLAlchemy and WTForms.
 The front end utilized [Bootstrap v5.3](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

+### Deployment
+This project was deployed using [Supabase](https://supabase.com/) for the PostgreSQL database, [Gunicorn](https://gunicorn.org/) as the production server and [Render](https://render.com/) for serving the app from the cloud.

 ------------------------------------------------------------------------------------------------------------------------------------